Skip to main content

 Home Mortgage Disclosure Act: The HMDA "requires that many financial institutions maintain, report, and publicly disclose loan-level information about mortgages."
 This data shows how lenders are meeting the housing needs of their communities.

 Discrimination in lending and housing prevents economic and social equity.
-There have been many laws and regulations developed to help promote both fair housing and fair lending.
+Many laws and regulations were developed to help promote both fair housing and fair lending.
 However, there is still a long way to go to repair the damage that systemic discrimination has caused.
 As a leading lender, New American Funding will continue to work to serve and support underrepresented communities and share the dream of homeownership across the country.

 Resources

-NAF White Paper – Empowering Homeownership: Bridging the Gap for Diverse Communities
+NAF White Paper: Empowering Homeownership in Diverse Communities